bansalsamarth/bansalsamarth.github.io/work.md

 Dozens of scammy Chinese dating apps are exploiting the loneliness of Indian men outside of the Tinder-Bumble demographic.
 That includes India’s most downloaded dating app in 2019, L’amour.
 It's as mainstream as it can get.

 What happens when men sign up?
 How does the machinery operate behind the scenes?
-For Quartz, Snigdha Poonam and I report from inside this thriving industry of predatory dating apps.
+We report from inside this thriving industry of predatory dating apps.

 ---